Nictiz/Nictiz-R4-zib2020/util/README.md

 ## refreshTerminology

-This folder contains 2 xslt scripts that loop through all resources, find relevant canonicals for ValueSets and CodeSystems and resolves them from ArtDecor.
-It overwrites previous resolved resources.
+This folder contains 2 xslt scripts that loop through all resources, find relevant canonicals for ValueSets and systems for CodeSystems and retrieve these terminology resources from ART-DECOR.
+It overwrites previous resolved ValueSets and CodeSystems in the resources/terminology directory.
-The *.xsl scripts can be runned with the same script as XML source and will place the output in resources/terminology.
+The *.xsl scripts are runned by selecting the script as XML source for the XSL within Oxygen.